 The biggest challenge I faced, though, was when I hired professional caregivers for loved ones who had dementia.
-The caregivers were not always sure how to handle unusual behaviors associated with Alzheimer’s or the tricky situations they created.
-Thankfully, due to increased awareness of the unique challenges that Alzheimer's disease and other forms of dementia present, reputable home care companies across the country are providing their employees with proper training.
-Experienced and informed caregivers can provide benefits to both seniors and their family members that make in-home care well worth considering.
+Back then, the home health aides were not always sure how to handle unusual behaviors associated with Alzheimer’s disease (AD) or the tricky situations they created.
+Thankfully, due to increased awareness of the unique challenges that AD and other forms of dementia present, reputable home care companies across the country are providing their employees with proper dementia care training.
+Experienced and informed professional caregivers can provide benefits to both seniors and their family members that make in-home care worth considering.

-The biggest value home care offers is the obvious fact that the elder can remain in his or her home.
-This option is far less disorienting for a dementia patient than a move to an assisted living facility or a nursing home.
+The biggest value that home care offers is that it allows elders to remain in their own homes for as long as possible.
+This option is far less disorienting for a dementia patient than a move to an assisted living facility, a memory care unit or a nursing home.
 Familiar environments offer a great deal of security and peace of mind for individuals with dementia.
-If a company’s caregivers are well-versed in dementia care, in-home care can be the ideal starting point for families who need extra help with their loved ones and aren't yet ready to think about placement in a long-term care facility.
+If a company offers specially trained home health aides for dementia patients, then in-home care can be the ideal starting point for families who need extra help with their loved ones but want to prevent or delay placement in a long-term care facility.

 Just as familiar surroundings are safe and soothing, the same can be said for daily routines.
-Maintaining a schedule similar to the one a senior followed pre-dementia can help reduce anxiety and confusion.
-For example, an elder who watched the nightly news after dinner each evening for years may feel a sense of normalcy when it’s switched on, even if they don’t completely understand what they are watching.
+Maintaining a schedule similar to the one a senior followed prior to their cognitive issues can help reduce anxiety and confusion.
+For example, an elder who watched the nightly news after dinner each evening for many years may feel a sense of normalcy when it’s switched on, even if they don’t completely understand the reports they are seeing and hearing.

 A fundamental aspect of home care is that services are provided for all clients (with and without dementia) according to personalized scheduling tools called care plans.
-This organizational technique easily translates into a set routine for dementia patients who thrive on familiarity.
-Professional caregivers are trained to facilitate daily activities at the appropriate times and provide assistance as needed.
-Humans are creatures of habit, and preserving these very personal and deeply ingrained routines can help them retain some control and understanding of what is going on around them.
+This organizational technique easily translates into a set routine for dementia patients who thrive on familiarity and repetition.
+Professional caregivers are trained to facilitate daily activities, including chores and personal care tasks, at the appropriate times and provide assistance as needed.
+Humans are creatures of habit and preserving these very personal and deeply ingrained routines can help elders retain a sense of control and understanding of what is going on around them.

-Knowledge of the clinical aspects of dementia allows professionals to better serve their clients and enrich their lives.
-Perceptive caregivers can provide a positive environment for dementia patients by learning about a senior’s interests before they developed the disease and adapting the way they engage in these meaningful activities.
-For example, if golf is something the elder enjoyed, they may visit a golf course for a walk or to watch others play the game.
+Knowledge of the clinical aspects of dementia allows home health aides to better serve their clients and enrich their lives with social interaction and activities.
+Perceptive caregivers can provide a positive environment for dementia patients by learning about a senior’s interests and adapting the way they engage in these meaningful hobbies both in the home and in the community.
+For example, if golf is something an elder enjoyed, they may visit a golf course for a walk or to watch others play the game.

 Sensory stimulation is another crucial component of dementia care, especially in the later stages of cognitive impairment.
-Studies show that participating in music, dance, or other art activities has a positive effect on mental health, physical health, and social functioning in older adults.
-An experienced caregiver will work to engage clients in activities even as interests and abilities change.
+Studies show that participating in music therapy, light therapy, aromatherapy, dance or other outlets has a positive effect on mental health, physical health and social functioning in older adults.
+An experienced caregiver will work to engage clients in activities, even as their interests and abilities change.

 In-home care can be customized to provide as much or as little assistance as a family requires, and changes can be made as often as necessary.
-Services can be unskilled or skilled in nature and can be provided occasionally for respite or on an around-the-clock basis.
+Services can be unskilled (e.g., companion care and homemaker services) and/or skilled (e.g., personal care and nursing care) in nature and can be provided occasionally for respite, on an around-the-clock basis or anywhere in between.
 This flexibility is a significant advantage for caregivers and seniors who are dealing with progressive diseases such as dementia.
-As a loved one’s condition progresses, professional caregivers offer the adaptability necessary in caring for an individual with Alzheimer’s and related dementias.
+As a loved one’s condition declines, home health aides offer the adaptability needed to care for an individual with Alzheimer’s or related dementias.

-The time for thinking about a move to assisted living or a nursing home is different for everyone.
-The decision depends on whether family members and hired caregivers are able to cope with changes in a senior’s condition.
+The time for thinking about a move to assisted living, a memory care unit or a nursing home is different for everyone.
+The decision depends on whether family members and hired caregivers can continue to cope with changes in a senior’s condition at home.
 A competent home care company will closely monitor their ability to provide the best care for their patients.
-Should a client’s needs surpass what is denoted in their current care plan, the company will let the family know that additional services or a change in setting is needed.
+Should a client’s needs surpass what is noted in their current care plan, the company will let the family know that additional services and/or a change in setting is needed.